Skip to main content

 Final Thoughts

-It’s not always easy to think about your closing arguments and what information you should present after a long, complicated trial.
-So, try coming at it from a jurors’ perspective—rather than overwhelm or bore them with a rushed repeat of everything they’ve seen before, give them a story focused on driving home the key themes and reasons to find for your client.
+It is not always easy to think about your closing arguments and what information you should present after a long, complicated trial.
+So, try coming at it from a jurors’ perspective—rather than overwhelm or bore them with a rushed repeat of everything they have seen before, give them a story focused on driving home the key themes and reasons to find for your client.

 View this article on The National Law Review here: How to Effectively Include Trial Graphics In Closing Arguments (natlawreview.com)